 - Plan your time and set only a limited number of tasks.
 You’re not superman or superwoman, and by limiting your work, you’re more likely to focus on the important tasks first.

 One more thing: you may have a family, children, pets, and a doorbell nearby.
-Avoid these distractions during your working schedule as much as possible; they can lead to stress in the long term.
-Make sure everyone understands when you have to work, but also when it’s time to play.
+Avoid these distractions during your working schedule as much as possible; they can lead to stress in the long term a great way to reduce your stress is to consider taking CBD but you’re probably asking How are CBD edibles different from CBD oil? one is usually in the form of a gummy treat you inject usually the oil is for your skin and is for joint pain Make sure everyone understands when you have to work, but also when it’s time to play.